Kagamma/satania-buddy/README.md

 A: I suck at C/Rust/whatever shiny, "modern" programming languages out there.
 I also suck at pixel arts.

-##### Q: I want to nakadashi!
-Where's the lewd!

-A: There's limited fanservice, just enable it in `Settings`.
-If you want more than that, feel free to create it yourself ;)

 ##### Q: Uoooooooohhh?

 A: Uoooooooohhh?